malan88/reviews/journal.md

 I was initially very eager to get _Andrei Rublev_ but I am hesitant now.
 I am struggling to get through _Stalker_ (review coming soon).
-There isn’t even a commentary on the blu ray!
+There isn’t even a commentary on the bluray!
 I have no doubt I will eventually watch _Andrei Rublev_ but I don’t know that I will order it next (I am hereby limiting myself to one film a week; we’ll see how long that lasts).
 I am inclined to continue my French kick with _The 400 Blows_ or _Pickpocket_.
 I am very eager, however, to